 On 14 October 2017, Jehovah's Witness Vladimir Safarov was meeting with up to 30 others behind closed doors in a flat in the town of Chervonopartizansk [official Ukrainian name Voznesenivka] belonging to an 84-year-old.
 They were meeting for "friendly association, prayer and Bible reading", Safarov insisted.

 Police and State Security Ministry officers raided the flat during the meeting, recording all those present on video and seizing "personal items with no procedural documents".

 Officers then took four of those present, including Safarov, to the police station, according to the subsequent court decision seen by Forum 18.
 Officers pressured the four to sign statements prepared by the police, even though they disagreed with what the police had written.
 Safarov later told the court that being "severely intimidated by the aggressive actions" of the police and State Security Ministry officers, he reluctantly signed the statement, even though he did not agree with it.

 A case was brought against Safarov under local Administrative Code Article 20.2, Part 1 ("Violation by organisers of public events of the established procedure for organising or conducting gatherings, meetings, demonstrations, processions or pickets").

-On 27 November 2017 at the District and Regional Court in Sverdlovsk [official Ukrainian name Dovzhansk], Judge Lyudmila Skaliush found Safarov guilty, according to the decision seen by Forum 18.
+On 27 November 2017 at the City and District Court in Sverdlovsk [official Ukrainian name Dovzhansk], Judge Lyudmila Skaliush found Safarov guilty, according to the decision seen by Forum 18.
 She fined him 5,000 Russian Roubles.

 Safarov did not acknowledge any guilt, arguing that the meeting was private and was a meeting of friends not linked to any organisation.